aadarshsonkamble/content-ops-starter/content/pages/help.md

           goes live.
 PRovide a rought timeline for the year leading up to its launch.
 Also, Provide some pre-launch ideas to help generate buzz around the game.**

+          4\. **I have 10 employees.
+Theri employee numbers are 1 through 10.
+          Create a table that tracks weekly staffing.
+Create columns for day, name and shift (morning or afternoon).

+          morning shift and 2 employees scheduled for the afternoon shift.

+          -Employees should not be scheduled for a morning shift on the following day after they werer scheduled for an afternoon shift.

+          -Employees shoudl not be scheduled for both the morning and afternoon shifts on the same day.

+          -Every employee shoudl have roughtly the same number of the total shifts per week**
         actions: []
         colors: bg-neutral-fg-dark
         styles: